justwilliambrown/cits3200/README.md

 accessing the scoreboard/ranking.

 **6** Queue System for starting games ie. once enough agents are ready then a game will start for those players

+## JSON Formatting Information
+{
+  "packet_type" : type=string, // Describes the type of packet ("GAME" or "CONTROL")

+  "game_id" : type=int, // ID of the game the packet is intended for

+  "round_id" : type=int, // ID of the round of the game

+  "turn_id" : type=int, // ID of the individual agent's turn in the game

+  "player_id" : type=int, // ID of the agent/player

+  "bet_amount" : type=int, // amount of money the agent chooses to bet

+  "card" : type=string // The card dealt, formatted as "KC", "10D", etc...

+}